ritiek/LAN-copy-paste/README.md

 ## Installation & Usage:

-You need to install `Flask`:
+- You need to install `Flask`:

 `sudo pip install Flask`

-Clone this repository and cd into it:
+- Clone this repository and cd into it:

 `git clone https://github.com/Ritiek/LAN-Copy-Paste`

 `cd LAN-Copy-Paste`

-Now just run the python script:
+- Now just run the python script:

 `sudo python copy-paste-server.py`

-Goto `YourIP:6664` to start using this universal clipboard!
+- Goto `YourIP:6664` to start using this universal clipboard!

-You can edit out the script to use any custom port you like.
+- You can edit out the script to use any custom port you like.

+- You can also use `copy-paste-client.py` to retrieve and post text directly via the command-line

+  For example:

+  - To retrieve text: `sudo python copy-paste-client.py > TextOnServer.txt`

+  - To post text: `sudo python copy-paste-client.py 'This text goes on the server'`

+## License:

+`The MIT License`